Do you have a heart for children in need?

 We are so grateful that our foster families have stepped up to help a child facing a difficult situation.
-Many of us have a huge heart for foster children, but not everyone is able to make this large of a commitment.
-If this is you, consider becoming part of a Wrap Around Team.
-The goal is to create a team of people who can surround and give support to these foster families.
-By joining a Wrap Around Team you get the opportunity to bless one of our foster families and their foster children.
+Many of us have a huge heart for foster children, but not everyone is able to be a foster parent.
+But don’t let that stop you from being involved.
+You can be a blessing to foster kids and their foster parents by becoming a part of a Wrap Around Team.
+These teams surround and give support to foster families so they can continue to serve the children in their homes.

 Each team will consist of four roles:

 - This position plays a vital role in the success of the overall group.
 This person needs to be a prayer warrior as well as administratively gifted.
 Majority of these tasks can be done through phone calls or emails.
 Responsibilities include,

 - Organizes the group and checks in on the foster family at least once per week.

 - Sends reminders of duties to the team while coordinating and communicating prayer support.

 - Each foster family would need at least four of these (preferably more!)
 They would commit to do one act of service one time per month.
 We hope to have enough volunteers to bring a meal to the foster family weekly, but this volunteer would only be asked to do one act of service per month.

 - An act of service might be to bring a meal to them once per month, or to come help with a household chore such as mowing, laundry or whatever the gifting of the volunteer might be.

 - These acts of service would all be scheduled in advance on a team calendar so you could sign up for the date and service that suits you best.